-We offer both an undergraduate Bachelor of Science in Public Health (BSPH) as well as a Council on Education for Public Health (CEPH) accredited Master of Public Health (MPH) degrees.
-Our programs are aimed at introducing students to the history and core concepts of public health and bridging public health and health care delivery systems to build integrated, high functioning health and public health systems, engaging individuals, communities, and providers in the development and management of a more effective and sustainable health infrastructure.
+We offer Council on Education for Public Health (CEPH) accredited undergraduate Bachelor of Science in Public Health (BSPH) as well as Master of Public Health (MPH) degrees.
+Our programs are aimed at introducing students to the history and core concepts of public health.
+We aim to bridge public health and health care delivery systems in order to build integrated, high functioning health and public health systems by engaging individuals, communities, and providers in the development and management of a more effective and sustainable health infrastructure.

 The Bachelor and Master’s programs prepare students with the knowledge and skills to improve population health.
 We deliver a competency-based education that engages faculty and students with external partners.
 Both our Bachelor and Master’s programs foster experiential learning that conducts and translates research, and contributes to public service.

-Our programs align with the mission of the Muskie School of Public Service and the University of Southern Maine as vitally engaged with the economic and social well-being of our region and state by promoting and supporting student success, community engagement, and sustainability.
+Our degree programs are aligned with the mission of the Muskie School of Public Service and the University of Southern Maine (USM).
+We promote the well-being of our state and region by supporting student success, community engagement, and sustainable partnerships for health.

 We value the development and use of evidence to inform decision-making.
-We help our students gain public health knowledge, skills and competencies.
+We prepare our students to produce and interpret evidence that aids their decisions as organizational and community leaders.

 We value inclusion, diversity, and cultural humility.
-We seek to learn with individuals of all identity groups and perspectives.
+We seek to learn with individuals of varied identity groups and perspectives.

 Undergraduate BSPH Program Goals